actions-marketplace-validations/CVELab_actions/docs/concepts-guidelines.md

 Allowing the action to push with a configured deploy key will trigger `on: push` workflows.
 This makes it an alternative to using a PAT to trigger checks for pull requests.
 Note that you cannot use deploy keys alone to [create a pull request in a remote repository](#creating-pull-requests-in-a-remote-repository) because then using a PAT would become a requirement.
 This method only makes sense if creating a pull request in the repository where the workflow is running.

-How to use SSH (deploy keys) with create-pull-request action:
+How to use SSH (deploy keys) with gh-pull-request action:

 1. [Create a new SSH key pair](https://docs.github.com/en/github/authenticating-to-github/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent#generating-a-new-ssh-key) for your repository.
 Do not set a passphrase.
 2. Copy the contents of the public key (.pub file) to a new repository [deploy key](https://developer.github.com/v3/guides/managing-deploy-keys/#deploy-keys) and check the box to "Allow write access."